August 1, 2017 | Last updated: May 12, 2021

 The more advanced the project, the more dependencies and setup it involves, which considerably prolongs the process of delivering the application.
 We won't even mention the dependency hell when you're trying to develop two applications with different requirements on one computer.

-With Docker, you don't need to write documentation detailing environment setup because the entire working environment is defined in the Laravel Dockerfile and safely stored in Git.
+With Docker, you don't need to write documentation detailing the operating system setup because the entire working environment is defined in the Laravel Dockerfile and safely stored in Git.
 This means you can go back to any revision of the file in the repository to see how your project evolved.

 , docker build